swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntimeCore/Documentation.docc/Deployment.md

 Use the CDK when you want to define your infrastructure in code and manage the deployment of your Lambda function and other AWS services.

+This example deploys the [APIGateway]((https://github.com/swift-server/swift-aws-lambda-runtime/blob/main/Examples/APIGateway/) example code.
+It comprises a Lambda function that implements a REST API and an API Gateway to expose the function over HTTPS.

 ### Create a CDK project

 To create a new CDK project, use the `cdk init` command.
 The command creates a new directory with the project structure and the necessary files to define your infrastructure.